bennettpe/fullstack-frameworks-django-website/README.md

 ### What is it they want to achieve ?
 To provide a online eCommerce wbsite that users must be able to do the following

-* Add products to use Stripe shopping cart checkout.
+* Add products to use Stripe shopping cart checkout (only if Logged in).
 * Adjust quantity in Shopping cart
 * Add User via registration and authentication processes.
 * Users to vote to like or diskliked products.